TOOLS AND SPARES TO CARRY – BBM69

 Now however we would depend on my skills to fix things, and I do like to keep my trousers up with a belt and braces, metaphorically speaking, so I started to save spare parts and tools.
 As luck would have it Dianne’s Dad had been bit of a magpie himself so most of what is on my list of spares came out of sundry cardboard boxes found in his garage.
 In fact I am still working through the remnants to see what is useful, all of it I think.

 The end result is the list you see today.
 I believe it is fairly comprehensive!
 Most of the items are stowed in the tool locker under the bonnet, or under the seats.
-More items are in with the spare wheel in the ‘boot’.
+A tow rope is with the spare wheel in the ‘boot’.
 I used to move items in and out of the car between trips but now, having stowed them away, I leave most of them in.
-The only thing in view is the valeting bucket

-Other Austin Seven drivers think the weight carried must limit the performance of the car.
+Other Austin Seven drivers think the weight ( 95 lbs inc spare fuel, water and oil) carried must limit the performance of the car.
 It might but we have, in the past, completed 1500 miles driving to Spain and France.
 This including a trip up the Pyrenees to nearly 5000 feet, higher than Ben Nevis.
 That is good enough for me.
 A lot of that mileage was on motorways, at a steady 40 /45mph on the speedometer, 150 miles a day.
 Dianne was once asked, “What are all those spare parts for”?
 Her answer?
 “Insurance”.
 Very true.

 Click on this thumbnail to see the complete list of tools and spares I would carry on a run.
 I find it easier to carry them most of the time.
 The alternative would be to sort out what was needed each time we went on a run.
 Some of them are specifically for runs in France.